 This rule change request is relevant to the Commission's strategic priority relating to market and network arrangements that encourage efficient investment and flexibility.
-The draft more preferable rule would allow the proponents to recover their efficient costs, which consequently encourages efficient investment.
+The draft more preferable rule would allow the proponent to recover its efficient costs, which consequently encourages efficient investment.
 In addition, allowing revenue to be recovered over two regulatory control periods will mitigate against price volatility for consumers.
 The draft more preferable rule would also provide an appropriate level of flexibility to adapt to changing circumstances.